European Radar Conference 2017

-The 13th European Radar Conference (EuRAD 2016) will be held from October 5th to October 7th, 2016 in London, United Kingdom, in the framework of the European Microwave Week 2016.
+The 14th European Radar Conference (EuRAD 2017) will be held from 11th October to 13th October 2017 in Nuremberg, Germany, in the framework of the European Microwave Week 2017.
 This Radar Conference is the major European event for the present status and the future trends in the field of radar technology, system design, and applications.

-In the Radar Sub-systems and Modelling area, the conference focuses on radar EM modelling and characterization, antenna design, simulation and measurements, active/passive phased arrays and transceiver technologies as well as reconfigurable sub-systems.
-Developments in techniques for radar simulation and system performance modelling are also included.
+In the Radar Sub-systems and Modelling area, the conference focuses on radar EM modelling and characterisation, antenna design, simulation and measurements, active/passive phased arrays and transceiver technologies as well as reconfigurable sub-systems.
+Developments of techniques for radar simulation and system performance modelling are also included.

-The Radar Signal Processing topic will gather the main recent innovative research contributions on digital beamforming, MIMO processing, interferometry, polarimetry, tomography, waveform diversity, tracking, target localization, high-resolution radar signal processing techniques and multidimensional imaging.
+The Radar Signal Processing topic will gather the main recent innovative research contributions on digital beamforming, MIMO processing, interferometry, polarimetry, tomography, waveform diversity, tracking, target localisation, high-resolution radar signal processing techniques, and multi-dimensional imaging.

-The Radar Applications area covers various fields such as mm-wave and THz imaging, ground penetrating radar, surveillance, traffic control, automotive radars, defence and security, as well as other radar uses, related to medical, industrial, system diagnostic applications.
-Special attention will be given to novel applications such as multi-static radar systems, passive radar, short range radar, bio-medical imaging, UAV radars and millimetre wave technology.
+The Radar Applications area covers various fields such as mm-wave and THz imaging, ground penetrating radar, surveillance, traffic control, automotive radars, defence and security, as well as other radar uses, related to medical, industrial, and system diagnostic applications.
+Special attention will be given to novel applications such as multistatic radar systems, passive radar, short range radar, bio-medical imaging, UAV radars, and millimetre-wave technology.

 R04 Reconfigurable & Multifunction Radar Front-Ends, Mixed Signal Radar Sub-Systems